Skip to Content

 Having said that, the color of ovulation discharge may vary.
 If you experience a small gush of blood during ovulation it is possible for your discharge to look reddish, pinkish or yellowish.

-Ovulation timing
+2. Ovulation timing

-Another way to tell you are in your ovulation period is the timing.
-If you have a regular menstrual cycle, ovulation period usually begins about 3 to 4 days after the end of your period.
+Another way to tell you are in your ovulation period is the timing of your cycle.

 There are other signs that show you are already in your fertile period.
 This guide explains all in details.